-Untermann (1959:365) gave the length of the Field House’s concrete cast as 76 feet (= 23.2 m).
-Sarti (2012:14) gave a length of 27 m (= 88.6 feet) for the Bologna mount, and Otero and Gasparini (2014:299) gave the same length for the La Plata mount.
-This possibly inflated length frequently appears in popular sources, and also (unreferenced) in one of our own earlier papers (Taylor and Naish 2007:1560).
-David Letasi (pers. comm., 2022), in preparing mounts of second-generation casts for the Museum of Science and Industry in Tampa, Florida, had Jim Madsen of Dinolab lay out the skull and axial skeleton at his lab, and measured it at 75 feet (= 22.9 m).
-Vincent Reneleau has measured the Paris mount by dropping a plumb line from its snout and measuring in a straight line along the ground until the curve in the distal tail, then measuring around the curve.
-He found a total length of 23.5 m (= 77 feet), which would increase by 80 cm if the tail were elevated to the height of the pelvis and held straight out (Vincent Reneleau, pers. comm.
-2022).
+Untermann (1959:365) gave the length of the Utah Field House’s concrete cast as 76 feet (= 23.2 m).
+Sarti (2012:14) gave a length of 27 m (= 88.6 feet) for the Bologna mount, and Otero and Gasparini (2014:299) gave the same length for the La Plata mount — lengths that are unlikely to be correct unless additional posterior caudal vertebrae have been added since these casts were mounted.
+This possibly inflated length frequently appears in popular sources, and also (without a referenced source) in one of the present first author’s earlier papers (Taylor and Naish 2007:1560).
+David Letasi (pers. comm., 2022), in preparing mounts of second-generation casts for the Museum of Science and Industry in Tampa, Florida, had Jim Madsen of Dinolab lay out the skull and postcranial axial skeleton at his lab, and measured it at 75 feet (= 22.9 m).
+Vincent Reneleau has measured the Paris mount by dropping a plumb line from its snout and measuring in a straight line along the ground until the curve in the posterior tail, then measuring around the curve.
+He found a total length of 23.5 m (= 77 feet), which would increase by 80 cm if the tail were elevated to the height of the pelvis and held horizontally (Reneleau, pers. comm., 2022).

-Discounting Hatcher’s initial estimate as based on an incomplete skeleton, we find good agreement between the measurements of Untermann, Letasi and Reneleau.
-We might write off Avebury’s 84 feet as an exaggeration to amplify the value of Carnegie’s gift, and the two 27-meter estimates as unsourced.
-Thus the casts likely measure about 76 feet (= 23.2 m).
-However, as pointed out by Wedel (2019), casts typically come out smaller than the elements they were molded from, by perhaps 2.5% or so.
-If that was the case with regards to the concrete cast, that suggests that the original skeleton may have been longer by about 2 feet, giving a figure of 78 feet (= 23.8 m), according well with Holland’s (1904a) letter.
+Discounting Hatcher’s initial estimate as having been based on an incomplete skeleton, we find good agreement between the measurements of Untermann, Letasi, and Reneleau, all in the region of 76 feet.
+These all appear to be straight-line measurements.
+Avebury’s 84 feet may have been an exaggeration to amplify the value of Carnegie’s gift, but the reappearance of this measurement in Coggeshall (1951a:241) suggests this may have been an accurate measurement along the curve.
+The six-foot (1.8 m) difference between linear and along-the-curve measurements does not feel too excessive, though it is more than twice the 80 cm estimated by Reneleau.

+The various 27-meter estimates are unsourced and should probably be ignored.
+Thus the casts likely measure about 76 feet (= 23.2 m) in a straight line.
+However, as pointed out by Wedel (2019), casts are typically about 2.5% smaller than the elements from which they were molded.
+If that was the case for these casts, that suggests that the original skeleton may have been approximately two feet longer, giving a figure of 78 feet (= 23.8 m), which accords well with Holland’s first (1904a) letter.

 The total length of the real skeleton as now mounted at the Carnegie Museum is surprisingly difficult to measure, perhaps casting some light on why published estimates have varied so much.
 The obvious approach is to run a string from the snout along the curve of the vertebral column to the tip of the tail, then measure the length of the string.
 But even using lifts it is difficult or impossible to position a string directly along the dorsal midline of the vertebrae.
-An alternative would be to drop plumb-lines from the midline of the skeleton, and measure between them along the floor: but this too is difficult due to the complex pose with curved neck and tail, which would require many plumb lines, and because of the raised platform on which the legs and torso are mounted, and the display of reconstructed plants on that platform.
+An alternative would be to drop plumb-lines from the midline of the skeleton and measure between them along the floor, but this too is difficult due to the complex pose with its laterally curved neck and tail, which would require many plumb lines, and also because of the raised platform on which the skeleton is mounted.
+Moreover, the presence of numerous reconstructed Jurassic plants on the platform would complicate such an effort.